-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: After completion of course, students would be able to:

 - 1. Demonstrate the features of Object-Oriented Programming. - 2.
 Understand APIs and third-party libraries to be used with Python. - 3.
 Use Python libraries to solve real-world problems. - 4.
 Write scripts to solve data science/machine leaning problems using NumPy and Pandas. - 5.
 Develop applications by accessing web data and databases.